Here’s a follow up to my article “Pullet or Cockerel? Understanding Sexual Dimorphism Will Help You To Figure It Out”.

 In this piece I want to show you how to sex Polish birds by looking at their crests.
 Hens will have symmetrical, rounded crests while roosters are a bit more wild, with streamers (thin wispy feathers).
 Think of a bowl haircut vs a Rod Stewart do.

-Here is Corazon: she is mostly Appenzeller Spitzhauben, which have vertical crests, but she’s clearly inherited her crest from her Polish ancestors.
+Here are Corazon and Audrey who are mostly Appenzeller Spitzhauben, which have vertical crests, but they’ve clearly inherited their crests from their Polish ancestors.

 Her great-great granddad.
 El Jefe, is a purebred Silver Laced Polish and the foundation of my Polish birds.
 Her dad, Simon, is ¾ Appenzeller Spitzhauben and ¼ SL Polish.
 Notice their uneven feathers and streamers?